Zequez/FactorioMods/README.md

 ## How do I submit mods?

-For now just create an account on the site, and then [PM me on the forum](http://www.factorioforums.com/forum/ucp.php?i=pm&mode=compose&u=1553) and I'll set your permissions up.
-I still need to strengthen the system until I make it fully public.
+Just create an account on the site.
+After that you'll be able to go to /mods/new and create new mods.

+If you already published a mod on the Factorio forums, there is high chance that the mod it's already on the DB.
+To claim the mod as your own and get management rights, after you register just send me a [PM me on the forum](http://www.factorioforums.com/forum/ucp.php?i=pm&mode=compose&u=1553) and I'll transfer you the mod.
+I'm working on automating this step, but I want to ask for permission to create an automated bot for the forum first.

 ## How to get it up and running locally